Zard-Studios/GhostPage/README.md

 2. 📜 A list of your open tabs will elegantly appear.
 3. 👻 Toggle the visibility of each tab as needed.
 4. 🎉 Enjoy a decluttered and zippy browsing experience!

-## 🤝 Contributing

-Contributions to GhostPage are super welcome!
-If you're keen to contribute:

-1. 🍴 Fork the repository and create a fresh branch.
-2. 🛠️ Implement your enhancements or squash those pesky bugs.
-3. 📦 Commit and push your polished changes.
-4. 🚁 Create a pull request, detailing your epic contributions.

 ## 📝 License